Food business requirements

-To register a food business, you must notify council by completing and returning the below form.
-Once we receive your form, our environmental health team will contact you regarding the registration process.
+To register or renew a food business, you must notify council by completing and returning the below form.
+Once we receive your form, our environmental health team will assess it and contact you regarding the registration process.

-You must have a certificate of registration for a food business from us before you can commence selling potentially hazardous food.
+You must have a Certificate of Registration for a food business from us before you can commence selling food.

 Registration of food businesses expire on 30 June each year.
 We will send a renewal form to all existing food businesses in Clarence before this date.

 Temporary food stallsShow / Hide

-Anyone selling food at a temporary food stall where the food is likely to become unsafe if it is not kept under temperature control must register with us.
+Anyone selling food at a temporary food stall must register with us.

 To register your temporary food stall, complete and return the below form.
 The form must be lodged two weeks before the event.